The Accession Council

-The Privy Council Office is responsible for sending summonses to all Privy Counsellors (currently some 670).
-Although all Privy Counsellors will receive a summons, not all will necessarily be able to attend at such short notice; this does not affect the process.
+The Privy Council Office is responsible for summonsing or inviting Privy Counsellors and certain other dignitaries.
 By custom, an invitation to the meeting is sent to the Lord Mayor of London inviting him and the Court of Aldermen to Part I of the Council.
 An invitation is also sent to the High Commissioners and Acting High Commissioners of the Realms to attend Part I of the Accession Council.
-(The Queen is Head of State of 15 countries, in addition to the UK.
-Known as ‘the Commonwealth Realms’ they are: Australia, New Zealand, Canada, Jamaica, Antigua and Barbuda, Belize, Papua New Guinea, St Christopher and Nevis, St Vincent and the Grenadines, Tuvalu, Barbados, Grenada, Solomon Islands, St Lucia and The Bahamas.)
+(The Queen is Head of State of 14 countries, in addition to the UK.
+Known as ‘the Commonwealth Realms’ they are: Australia, New Zealand, Canada, Jamaica, Antigua and Barbuda, Belize, Papua New Guinea, St Christopher and Nevis, St Vincent and the Grenadines, Tuvalu, Grenada, Solomon Islands, St Lucia and The Bahamas.)

 When the meeting begins, the Lord President announces the death of The Sovereign and calls upon the Clerk of the Council to read aloud the text of the Accession Proclamation.
 The platform party (comprising any members of the Royal Family present who are Privy Counsellors, the Archbishop of Canterbury, the Lord Chancellor, the Archbishop of York, the Prime Minister, the Lord Privy Seal, the Lord Great Chamberlain and the Earl Marshal, together with the Lord President) then sign the Proclamation.
 Once the Proclamation has been signed, the Lord President calls for silence and reads the remaining items of Business which deal with the dissemination of the Proclamation and various orders giving directions for firing guns at Hyde Park and the Tower of London.